 Not everyone does.
-You don’t have to choose real estate niche — but it does make building your career easier.
-When you choose a real estate niche, you pick a direction that you want to focus on.
+You don’t have to choose a real estate niche — but it does make building your career easier.
+When you choose a real estate niche, you pick a direction you want to focus on.
 From there, you can develop your branding and marketing and choose the clients you want to go after.

 The most popular real estate niches

 Real estate specializations come in many flavors: location-based, property types, and more.
 Let’s start with the basics to find the right niche for you.